svpanchal/JavaScriptNotes/README.md

-# JavaScriptNotes
-# Notes on _Douglas Crockford's_ Javascript the Good Parts :rocket:
+# Notes on _Douglas Crockford's_ Javascript the Good Parts

 ## Table of Contents
 * [Chapter 1 - Good Parts](#chapter1)